ben-xD/dotfiles-macos/README.md

 ## Limitations

+- Git UIs/tools usually use the current directory for the repo.
+Because we use bare repo, this is harder.
+For example, this is not supported by Fork: https://github.com/fork-dev/Tracker/issues/247. lazygit does with `lazygit --git-dir=$HOME/.cfg --work-tree=$HOME` as per https://github.com/jesseduffield/lazygit/discussions/1201
 - Unfortunately, this doesn’t currently automate all macOS settings or app configuration (and licenses/activation).
 Some people have used chezmoi, but my first attempt caused some issues.

 ## Project history